istio/istio.io/content/help/ops/security/authorization-permissive/index.md

 weight: 50
 ---
-If authorization checks are enabled for a service and yet requests to the service aren't being blocked, then it's likely that authorization was not actually enabled successfully.
-You can do the following to verify:
+If authorization checks are enabled for a service and yet requests to the service aren't being blocked, then authorization was likely not enabled successfully.
+To verify, follow these steps:

-1. Check [this page](/docs/concepts/security/#enabling-authorization) to find out how to correctly enable Istio authorization.
+1. Check [enable authorization docs](/docs/concepts/security/#enabling-authorization) to correctly enable Istio authorization.

 1. Avoid enabling authorization for Istio Control Planes Components, including Mixer, Pilot, Ingress.
 Istio authorization is designed for authorizing access to services in Istio Mesh.
-Enabling it for Istio Control Planes Components may cause unexpected behavior.
+Enabling it for the Istio Control Planes components can cause unexpected behavior.

-1. In Kubernetes environment, check deployments in all namespaces to make sure there is no legacy deployment left that could cause error in Pilot.
-Authorization plugin in Pilot could be disabled if there is error pushing authorization policy to Envoy.
+1. In your Kubernetes environment, check deployments in all namespaces to make sure there is no legacy deployment left that can cause an error in Pilot.
+You can disable Pilot's authorization plug-in if there is error pushing authorization policy to Envoy.

-1. Follow the [Debugging Authorization](/help/ops/security/debugging-authorization/) to find out the exact cause.
+1. Follow the [Debugging Authorization docs](/help/ops/security/debugging-authorization/) to find out the exact cause.